-Lilly’s (and “mom” Sheryl) first meeting with Miss Marie consisted of barking and running from Marie.
+Lilly’s first meeting (and “Mom” Sheryl) with Miss Marie consisted of barking and running from Marie.
 Lilly hid beneath the table, barking violently.
 Every person was a horrifying monster.
 Lilly bit at ankles and feet when visitors tried to move throughout the house.
 With herbal treatment, nutritional support and lots of acupressure; Lilly began to settle down.
 The next step was to teach Lilly to wear a Gentle Leader and to walk without lunging at every dog that came near.

 After meeting Enya and Ranger, and several of Miss Marie’s staff and students, Lilly began to understand that the world did not exist just to frighten her.
 Gradually Lilly began to trust and accept strangers.
 After trying to bite Miss Marie repeatedly, Lilly finally realized that being nice was much more productive.
 Eventually, Lilly was able to join Socialization class and graduate with honors.
 Lilly was voted the most improved dog in her class.
 Lilly is now a happy, mostly well-adjusted source of pride for her “mom”.

 Loved to run into the street and chase other dogs.
 His folks called Miss Marie, and Kingston tried to lunge at Ranger during his first lesson.
-After much hard work, and “re-education” with Ranger and Mara, Kingston finally learned his place was NOT with the big dogs.
-He stopped lunging at other dogs on leash just in tome to graduate from Good Manners class.
+After much hard work, and “re-education” with Ranger and Moira, Kingston finally learned his place was NOT with the big dogs.
+He stopped lunging at other dogs on leash just in time to graduate from Good Manners class.
 Kudos to his folks, Edith and Scott, for being persistent.

 (Most Improved Dog Runner Up 2010) History: Very reactive and aggressive towards other dogs and children.
 Bit at least one child.
 Outcome: Although Tigger is still learning, she is much calmer on the leash, only barks at few dogs, and can be petted by children.
 She will be making her first visit to a dog park soon.
 Photo Unavailable.